ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/architecture_and_structure/architecture.md

 Predefined libraries just for the windows application development

-**Win Forms:** Contains a set of pre-defined classes that can be used in Windows GUI applications for development of GUI elements such as form, textbox, button, checkbox, radio button, dropdownlist etc.
+**Win Forms**: Contains a set of pre-defined classes that can be used in Windows GUI applications for development of GUI elements such as form, textbox, button, checkbox, radio button, dropdownlist etc.

 Examples: